reuse bow valley:

-When sold, contributors must remove the item listing from the Facebook Group.
+When sold, please remove the item listing from the Facebook Group.

 We DO NOT accept drop-offs outside of operating hours.
 Please do not leave items outside of operating hours.